-So, choosing a music production software which provides you with good sound quality within your committed time is the right decision.
-That’s the reason behind why I have come up with this list of Best DAW for beginners.
+So, choosing a music production software that provides you with good sound quality within your committed time is the right decision.
+That’s the reason why I have come up with this list of Best DAW for beginners.

 What Is a DAW Software

-Note: This section is for newbies who don’t know exactly what is a music production software?
+Note: This section is for newbies who don’t know exactly what is music production software.
 If you are not a beginner you can skip this section.

 Along with the general features of a tape recorder, DAW has tons of other features to make music recording easy and time-saving.
-DAWs have their own mixing console with input/output channels, bus and aux channels, audio effect plugins and also capable in using external effects.
+DAWs have their own mixing console with input/output channels, bus and aux channels, audio effect plugins and are also capable of using external effects.

-If you have toured a vintage studio, probably you would have encountered with a bunch of vintage equipment.
-Now these all equipment are available in digital form and used in a music production software.
+If you have toured a vintage studio, probably you would have encountered a bunch of vintage equipment.
+Now all equipment is available in digital form and used in music production software.

 In this digital world, you just need an audio interface as an input device and analog to digital conversion.
-After that, all process of mixing and mastering can be done in a DAW.
+After that, all processes of mixing and mastering can be done in a DAW.

-Now I think you are clear in what is a music production software which is powering up all home and professional studios today.
+Now I think you are clear in what is music production software that is powering up all home and professional studios today.